Eichmann in Jerusalem: Reception and controversy

-Cesarani suggests that Arendt's own prejudices influenced the opinions she expressed during the trial.
-He argues that like many Jews of German origin, she held Ostjuden (Jews from Eastern Europe) in great disdain.
-This, according to Cesarani, led her to attack the conduct and efficacy of the chief prosecutor, Gideon Hausner, who was of Galician-Jewish origin.
+This alleged racist sentiment, according to Cesarani, led Arendt to attack the conduct and efficacy of the chief prosecutor, Gideon Hausner, who was of Galician Jewish origin—as opposed, presumably, to what he actually said or did during the trial.
 According to Cesarani, in a letter to the noted German philosopher Karl Jaspers she stated that Hausner was "a typical Galician Jew... constantly making mistakes.
 Probably one of those people who doesn't know any language."
+Whether or not one of the mistakes that Hausner made, and which Arendt highlights in her treatment of the trial, was accusing the Jews of the ghetto of never resisting their deportation--"a foolish and cruel" assertion as Arendt called it —is not explored by Cesarani as he considers this possible motivation for Arendt's tone.

-Cesarani claims that some of her opinions of Jews of Middle Eastern origin verged on racism as she described the Israeli crowds in her letter to Karl Jaspers: "My first impression: On top, the judges, the best of German Jewry.
+When Cesarani says that some of Arendt’s opinions of Jews of Middle Eastern origin verged on racism; he notes a letter in which she described the Israeli crowds to Karl Jaspers:My first impression: On top, the judges, the best of German Jewry.
 Below them, the prosecuting attorneys, Galicians, but still Europeans.
 Everything is organized by a police force that gives me the creeps, speaks only Hebrew, and looks Arabic.
 Some downright brutal types among them.
 They would obey any order.
 And outside the doors, the Oriental mob, as if one were in Istanbul or some other half-Asiatic country.
-In addition, and very visible in Jerusalem, the peies [sidelocks] and caftan Jews, who make life impossible for all reasonable people here."
-Cesarani's book was itself criticized.
-In a review that appeared in The New York Times Book Review, Barry Gewen argued that Cesarani's hostility stemmed from his book standing "in the shadow of one of the great books of the last half-century", and that Cesarani's suggestion that both Arendt and Eichmann had much in common in their backgrounds, making it easier for her to look down on the proceedings, "reveals a writer in control neither of his material nor of himself."
+In addition, and very visible in Jerusalem, the peies [sidelocks] and caftan Jews, who make life impossible for all reasonable people here.Whether or not Arendt's concern about the aspect of institutional Zionism in Israel has any affinity with the forms of identitarian-style authoritarianism that influenced institutional cooperation between Zionism and Nazism, as Arendt points out in her report Eichmann in Jerusalem very explicitly, temper her reservations about the comportment of Israeli justice in the framing and procedure of the Eichmann case is not considered as a dimension of Arendt's thinking or her description in Cesarani's analysis of the issue.

-Eichmann in Jerusalem, according to Hugh Trevor-Roper, is deeply indebted to Raul Hilberg's The Destruction of the European Jews, so much so that Hilberg himself spoke of plagiarism.
-The very points which Arendt borrows from Hilberg were borrowed by Hilberg himself from H. G. Adler.